thechangelog/changelog.com/INFRASTRUCTURE.md

 [PostgreSQL](https://www.postgresql.org) for persistence &
 [Node.js](https://nodejs.org) to digest & compile static assets (CSS & JS).

-Static assets, including all our mp3 episodes, are stored on AWS S3.
+Static assets, including all our mp3 episodes, are stored on Cloudflare R2.
 They are served via Fastly, specifically https://cdn.changelog.com.
 In summary:

 ```
 Fastly (cdn.changelog.com)
 ↓
-AWS S3 (changelog-assets.s3.amazonaws.com)
+Cloudflare R2 (changelog.place)
 ````

 The production instance of our application is running on Fly.io.
 All